-While riding on the show grounds, the use of a properly fastened Protective Headgear will be mandatory Protective headgear must comply with any of the European (EN), British (PAS), North American (ASTM), Australian/New Zealand tested standards applicable at the time of the competition.
+While riding anywhere on the show grounds, the use of a properly fastened Protective Headgear is mandatory.
+Protective headgear must comply with any of the European (EN), British (PAS), North American (ASTM), Australian/New Zealand tested standards applicable at the time of the competition.